RicktoriousLimited/AIresearch/docs/workbench.md

 ### `App\Extraction\Extractor`

-A thin orchestration layer that accepts one or many documents, routes them through `SemanticEngine::extractRelations`, and returns a structured `ExtractionResult`.
+A thin orchestration layer that accepts one or many documents, optionally rehydrates previous engine state, routes content through `SemanticEngine::extractRelations`, and returns a structured `ExtractionResult`.
 The result includes:

 - Canonical triples ready for display or export.
 - Synonym clusters derived from the engine's internal synonym store.
 - Relation and entity frequency histograms for quick analytics.
 - A summary payload with document counts, triple totals, and timestamps.
+- A serialised engine `state` snapshot for incremental ingestion.

 ### Web experience